Fact checked

 Start by taking Pettable’s brief assessment so we can get a better idea of your current status and future needs around getting an emotional support animal.
 The assessment generally only takes about 3 minutes and will have you on your way to an ESA letter in no time!

 Once we gather more information, we’ll match you with a mental health professional licensed in your state and you’ll attend a phone consultation, scheduled at a time convenient for you.
-Depending on the requirements of your individual state, like for those who live in California or Montana, you may be required to consult with your LMHP more than once or for a specified period of time.
+Depending on the requirements of your state, like for those who live in California or Montana, you may be required to consult with your LMHP more than once over 30 days.

 After meeting with a health professional and determining your specific needs, they’ll provide you with a legal, legitimate ESA letter guaranteed to meet your needs.
 Show your ESA letter to your landlord to be exempt from pet policies and fees, to your employer to request reasonable accommodations, or to one of several airlines that allow emotional support animals to travel with their owners.